For research use only.

 Actin, a highly conserved cytoskeletal protein, is required for several essential eukaryotic processes including cell migration, muscle contraction, and cytokinesis.
 Actin (43 kDa) exists either as a free monomer termed G-actin (globular) or a linear polymer termed F-actin (filamentous).
 Given the asymmetry of G-actin, F-actin has inherent polarity with distinct “pointed” and “barbed” ends.
 Another critical feature of F-actin is its ability to treadmill, wherein G-actin is exchanged from both ends of the filament.
 This property emerges from the ATPase activity of G-actin and confers force-generating capabilities to F-actin.
 Mutations within actin and actin-associated proteins correlate with a variety of human diseases, including deafness and skeletal and cardiac myopathies.

-Storage and Handling:
+Storage and Handling

 Reconstituted Ultra-Pure Actin can be maintained at 4°C for several weeks with the addition of 0.05% sodium azide.
-Alternatively, reconstituted Ultra-Pure Actin can be aliquoted into experimental-sized batches, flash frozen in liquid Nitrogen, and stored at -80°C. Avoid repeated freeze-thaw cycles.
-Note that 1 mg actin is supplied as 3 mg powder, and reconstitution/dilution should be based on actin concentration.
+If desired, reconstituted Ultra-Pure Actin can be aliquoted into smaller experimental batches, frozen in liquid Nitrogen, and stored at -80°C. Avoid repeated freeze-thaw cycles.
+Note that 1 mg actin is supplied as 3 mg powder (extra mass attributed to trehalose, a lyoprotectant), and reconstitution/dilution should be based on the actin protein concentration.

 1. Dráberová, E., Sulimenko, V., Sulimenko, T., Böhm, K., & Dráber, P. Recovery of tubulin functions after freeze-drying in the presence of trehalose.
 Analytical Biochemistry.
 397, 67–72 (2010).